Minna-Nguyen/LearningPython/project/README.md

 # Installation
 Double click the main.exe program to run it or on command go to .\dist root and type 'main.exe'.
 That will also start the app.
 Another option is to run the actual python file on terminal etc. python3 \src\dist\main.py.

+If this app doesn't run, all the codes and files are in 'src.zip' file!

 # How to Run the App

 ```